Our Approach

 To understand the long-term outcomes of pathways students in the Rockford region, the Rockford Regional Education Research Collaborative has designed a data infrastructure that leverages both state- and local-level data.

-STAMP serves secondary districts in implementing manufacturing pathways that align to the College and Career Pathways Endorsements, with a particular focus on historically marginalized students.
+STAMP serves secondary districts in implementing manufacturing pathways that align to the College and Career Pathway Endorsement, with a particular focus on historically marginalized students.

 EdSystems leads the interagency efforts to define statewide transitional instruction competencies, policies, and implementation plans.